potassco/clinguin/docs/clinguin/backends/ClingraphBackend.rst

 ClingraphBackend
 ----------------

-Extends :ref:`ClingoMultishotBackend` with functionality to render and interact with `clingraph <https://clingraph.readthedocs.io/en/latest/>`_ images.
+Extends :ref:`ClingoBackend` with functionality to render and interact with `clingraph <https://clingraph.readthedocs.io/en/latest/>`_ images.

 .. warning::